siran/writing/books/The Emergence of Self/The Emergence of Self - 001 Degrees Not Binaries.md

 kingdom of living selves.
 It contains organized systems whose ability to preserve themselves, remember, predict, and steer varies by degree.

+That comparison does not stop at the species boundary.
+Different humans are also alive, aware, and self-directed to different degrees at different times.
+One person may be inwardly organized, future-steering, and capable of revising their own course; another may be almost entirely captured by immediate pressure, habit, fear, or external command.
+TEOS does not flatten those differences into mere moral judgment.
+It treats them as differences in the depth and autonomy of the loop's steering.

 That is why the argument cannot begin with brains.
 A bacterium already keeps itself within a narrow range of viable states.
 A cell already regulates, repairs, and reorients itself.
 Even simple organisms with no brain can display